logzio/logzio-azure-blob/README.md

 ### 4. Build an event subscription
 On your storage account:
-1. Go to "Events".
+1. Go to 'Events'.
+(If you do not have an 'Events' tab, your storage account is not of kind 'StorageV2', please deploy with option one). //link to option one
 2. Add a new event subscription:
     * Name: choose a uniqe name.
     * Event Schema: Event Grid Schema.
-    * Event types/filter to event types: mark only 'Blob Created' (Unmark the rest).
+    * Event types/Filter to event types: Mark only 'Blob Created' (Unmark the rest).
     * Endpoint type:
         * Choose eventhub.
         * Press 'Select an endpoint'
-        * Update to your new Resource group.
+        * Resource Group: put your new resource group.
-        * Press 'Confirm seletion'.
+        * Press 'Confirm Seletion'.
     * Press 'Create'.

 ### 5. _(Optional)_ Add failsafes for shipping timeouts